 The City of DeKalb operates all Urban transit services in the DeKalb Urbanized Area.
-The City contracts with two separate transit services providers: Transdev Services Inc., provides fixed route bus services while the Voluntary Action Center of DeKalb County (VAC) provides paratransit and deviated fixed route services.
+The City contracts with two separate transit services providers: Transdev Services Inc. (Huskie Line) provides fixed route bus services while the Voluntary Action Center of DeKalb County (VAC) provides paratransit and deviated fixed route services.

 The City is a recipient of Federal Transit Administration’s (FTA) 5307 urbanized funding.
 This annual funding is based on population formula grants, and competitive grants that the City applies for.
 Additionally, the City also receives State of Illinois Downstate Operating Assistance Program (DOAP) funding.
 This funding can only be used for operating expenses, and it is also considered as a formula funded program.
 Currently, the DOAP program increases ten percent each fiscal year.
 Due to state and federal grant funding requirements, staff must ensure that all FTA and Illinois Department of Transportation (IDOT) guidelines are strictly followed.